 Establishment of in-vivo models amenable to HBV (humanized mice, human NTCP transgenic Macaque model, etc.)

 - Humanised Mouse Model.
 The group will review current mouse models to compare and optimize the models with the objective of fostering new collaborations to advance the field of HBV Cure.

 - Human NTCP- transgenic Macaque model.
 The project group will review the current literature and discuss the feasibility of producing a human NTCP transgenic Macaque model accessible to multiple laboratories.

 The preliminary working group met at the International HBV meeting in Taormina in October, to discuss priorities and membership.
-The first step will be an international experts’ workshop to discuss HBV in-vivo models immediately before the International HBV Meeting in Melbourne on 1 October 2019.
-The outcome of the workshop will be the publication of a consensus statement on animal models for HBV cure.
+The first step was an international experts’ workshop to discuss HBV in-vivo models immediately before the International HBV Meeting in Melbourne on 1 October 2019.